-- Food insecurity
+- Reduce Food Insecurity

-- Disaster/Emergency assistance
+- Assist with Disaster/Emergency Relief

 At St. Michael's, we are entering a time of reflection on environmental theology and care of God's creation.
 In September 2011, the Episcopal Church House of Bishops issued a pastoral teaching to the church regarding environmental justice.
 In it they wrote: